About the Old Stones website

 This website is copyright © Michael D. Gunther.
 Its original material (images and text) may be used without charge under the terms of the

 Creative Commons Share-Alike 3.0 License.
 You do not have to write me for permission, just cite the material as above and follow the rules of the license.
 This blanket permission is intended to cover normal situations like classroom use, magazine or book publication, libraries, and archives.
-If you have a special situation, or any questions about the license, you may contact me at the address below.
+If you have a special situation, or any questions about the license, please contact me at the address below.

 Contact Address